Data Protection Audits

 The internal DPO is not personally responsible in the case of non compliance with the GDPR.
 It is the controller or the processor who is required to ensure, and be able to demonstrate, that processing is performed in accordance with its provisions.
 Nevertheless, criticism of the DPO by the controller or processor may be viewed as breaching the independence of the office, and so all the more reason to use the services of GDPRXpert to independently conduct an audit.
 It is an extra control mechanism to protect the controller and processor from the imposition of fines.

-Our Data Protection Audits will be a systematic and independent examination to determine whether operations involving the processing of personal data are carried out in accordance with the organisation’s data protection policies and procedures, and whether this processing meets the requirements of the GDPR.
+Our Data Protection Audits will be a systematic and independent examination to determine whether operations involving the processing of personal data are carried out in accordance with the organisation’s data protection policies and procedures, and whether this processing meets the requirements of the GD

 Areas of scrutiny during audit include: